 In terms of sectorial approach, Wendel seeks market leading business or growing sectors with long-term growth prospects and pricing power.
 Wendel would generally avoid high cyclicality or capital-intensive assets and look for companies with a demonstrated resilience through economic cycles (and pandemic).
 Attractive sectors meeting those criteria include technology services and software, business services, healthcare and industrial technology.
 Nevertheless, Wendel remains opportunistic and would contemplate situations in different industries that otherwise meet its criteria.

 As part of its ESG commitment and recent roadmap published in 2020, Wendel will consider assets that have a positive impact on society.

-Wendel invests for the long term as the majority or leading shareholder in mainly unlisted companies that are leaders in their markets, in order to boost their growth and development.
+Wendel’s permanent capital enables it to invest for the long term as the majority or leading shareholder in unlisted companies that are leaders in their markets, in order to boost their growth and development.

-The Wendel Group has an investment model chiefly focused on companies with a majority of the following characteristics:
+The Wendel Group has an investment model chiefly focused on companies with as many of the following characteristics as possible:

-- located in countries that are well known to Wendel, based particularly in Europe, North America or new economies, with partners who already have a strong presence there;
+- located in countries that are well known to Wendel: in Europe, particularly in France and North America (United States and Canada);

 - operating in sectors with high barriers to entry;

 - sound fundamentals and, in particular, recurrent and predictable cash flows;